alinaqi/reachgenie/docs/workflows.md

 3. **Product Enrichment**: Products can be automatically enriched with detailed information when a product URL is provided.
 This enriched data is used to enhance the quality of campaigns and personalization, leading to more effective outreach.

+4. **Ideal Customer Profiles**: The system generates atomic ICPs for each product, which help in:
+   - Identifying the most promising leads for targeting
+   - Tailoring messaging to specific customer segments
+   - Improving campaign effectiveness through better targeting
+   - Creating more personalized outreach content that addresses specific customer needs
+   - Guiding lead qualification and prioritization

-4. **Personalization Pipeline**: Both email and call campaigns use a similar personalization pipeline:
+5. **Personalization Pipeline**: Both email and call campaigns use a similar personalization pipeline:
    - Company insights generation
    - Content generation (email body or call script)
    - Metadata tracking
    - Integration of product enrichment data to improve personalization
+   - Alignment with ICPs for better targeting and messaging

-5. **Background Processing**: Campaign execution happens asynchronously to prevent blocking API requests.
+6. **Background Processing**: Campaign execution happens asynchronously to prevent blocking API requests.